 An international conductor, author and lecturer, Dr. John D. Pasquale, holds the Donald R. Shepherd Professorship in Conducting at the University of Michigan.
-He serves as Director of the Michigan Marching and Athletic Bands, Associate Director of University Bands and Associate Professor of Conducting.
-In this position, he directs and oversees the athletic band program, is the conductor of the University Band, guest conductor with the Symphony Band, Symphony Band Chamber Winds and Concert Band, and teaches classes in rehearsal pedagogy.
+He serves as Director of the Michigan Marching and Athletic Bands, Associate Director of University Bands, Faculty Associate, African Studies Center, LSA International Institute, and Chief Marshal to the University.
+He directs and oversees the athletic band program, is the conductor of the University Band, guest conductor with the Symphony Band, Symphony Band Chamber Winds and Concert Band, and teaches classes in rehearsal pedagogy.
 Outside of the university, he is an instructor of music at the Bund Deutscher Blasmusikverbände e.V.
 Musikakademie in Staufen im Breisgau, Germany.

 Prof. Pasquale’s research interests include the intersection of the conductor as artistic leader and ensemble pedagogue, codification of instrumental and ensemble pedagogy and teaching of aural analysis skills to conductors.
 The culmination of this work is presented within the book Probenmethodik Blasorchester: Geführtes Hören in der Ensemblearbeit, published by Helbling Verlag in Esslingen, Germany, and the English edition, The Directed Listening Model: A Rehearsal Guide for Ensemble Musicianship, published by the authors.
 Beginning in 2022, Prof. Pasquale is a primary researcher for the multi-year project entitled “An Examination of Instrumental Music Education Through Teacher Training and Curriculum Development in Ghana” through the University of Cape Coast in Cape Coast, Ghana.
 As an advocate for international education, Dr. Pasquale held an affiliate lectureship within the University of Michigan College of Literature, Science, and the Arts where he taught study abroad classes in Austria entitled “Art and Music in Vienna.”
 Concluding in 2012, Pasquale led a team of American conductors and researchers in a cross-cultural performance and pedagogy project in China entitled, “中国纯音乐教育：跨文化表现与教育学” (Instrumental Music Education in China: Cross-Cultural Performance and Pedagogy.)